 Flydigi Apex 4 has two small round screw holes for adjusting the joystick’s tension beside them.
 You also need a tool included with the controller or you can use a flathead screwdriver.
 You can adjust it between 33gf to 100gf.

-In Flydigi Vader 4 Pro we have yet another solution for adjusting the tension of the sticks.
+In Flydigi Vader 4 Pro and Vader 5 Pro we have yet another solution for adjusting the tension of the sticks.
 Each stick has a an outer ring – or a knob.
 And we can adjust the tension between 40gf to 100gf for each joystick by moving it around to left or right.

 Why would you want to adjust tension of the joysticks?